Security Manager

 • Unions may feel empowered if critical obligations provide opportunities for negotiation, collaboration, or improved working conditions.

 Q4.
-In private sugar factory ,s the coal boilers are used frequently why.?
+In private sugar factories where coal boilers are frequently used, why is this the case?

 Ans.